jamshid-elmurodov/uzum-integration-example/README.md

 # Uzum.uz Merchant API Integration in Java

-This project provides a **Java-based integration** with [Uzum.uz Merchant API](https://merchants.uzumbank.uz/en/), enabling seamless payment processing through Payme.uz.
+This project provides a **Java-based integration** with [Uzum.uz Merchant API](https://merchants.uzumbank.uz/en/), enabling seamless payment processing through Uzum.uz.
 It implements API endpoints for transaction initialization, validation, and confirmation, following Uzum.uz's official documentation.

 ## ⭐ Show Some Love!
 If you find this project useful, **don't forget to give it a star!** ⭐